Andrew-Chen-Wang/RichEditorView/README.md

 # RichEditorView

-This is the Swift 5 version of [cjwirth/RichEditorView](https://github.com/cjwirth/RichEditorView) using WKWebView.
+This is the Swift 5 version of [cjwirth/RichEditorView](https://github.com/cjwirth/RichEditorView) using WKWebView that includes several new functionalities.

+Table of Contents:
+- Usage Instructions
+- Added Features
+- TODO
+- Extra Notes
+- Credits and License

 -------